 Deposit Takers Act

-The regulation of deposit takers and banks has recently been reviewed by the New Zealand government, and will result in a new Deposit Takers Act which will implement, among other things, capital requirements to be set through standards or as conditions of licences on individual deposit takers.
-An exposure draft of this new Act was released in December 2021, and is expected to be enacted in late 2023.
+The regulation of deposit takers and banks has recently been reviewed by the New Zealand government and will result in a new Deposit Takers Act which will implement, among other things, capital requirements to be set through standards or as conditions of licences on individual deposit takers.
+The Deposit Takers Bill was introduced to Parliament on 22 September 2022, had its first reading on 27 September 2022, and is expected to be enacted in late 2023.